 Instead, I taught for a while from this doodle:

-(Aside: these are shearing layers, after Stewart Brand’s How Buildings Learn.)
+(These are shearing layers, after Stewart Brand’s How Buildings Learn.)

-What I liked about this little house is that it helped people sort out their approach to continuous improvement as a collection of things that start and stop and change over time and at different rates.
+What I liked about this figure is that it helped people sort out their approach to continuous improvement as a collection of things that start and stop and change over time and at different rates.

-These days, I tend to get people to the same point using ecocycle planning:
+These days, I get people to the same point using ecocycle planning:

-I guess I’ve reached the point where I want to work from a picture of trees growing, rather than a picture of a little house.
+I’d prefer to work from a picture of trees growing than from a schematic of a little house.

-In my imagination, though, creative destruction is not “plowing” or the little controlled burn in the image above, but rather a huge tree slipping off and down into the tide, where it will drift and—at its own pace—break down and provide shelter, enrich the food web, become the beginning of many things.
-Whenever it starts will be the right time.
+For me, creative destruction is not “plowing” or the little controlled burn in the image above, but rather a huge tree slipping off and down into the tide, where it will drift and—at its own pace—break down and provide shelter, enrich the food web, become the beginning of many things.
+Whenever it starts is the right time.

-Principle 1: “Whoever comes is the right people”
+- “Whoever comes is the right people.”